From Words to Sales: Overcoming the Challenges of Crafting Effective Generative AI Prompts

 AI rarely says it doesn’t know something (except illegal, immoral, or forbidden things), but that doesn’t mean it always knows what it’s talking about.

-A lawyer who used ChatGPT to draft a court filing learned this the hard way when he unwittingly submitted a filing that cited fake cases generated by AI.
+A lawyer who used ChatGPT to draft a court filing learned this the hard way when he unwittingly submitted a filing that cited fake cases generated by artificial intelligence.
 When this was discovered, the case was dismissed, and the lawyer was sanctioned.

 You’ll get similar results if you ask ChatGPT to support something with statistics or facts.
 If you follow up by asking if they’re fake or outdated, ChatGPT will usually admit that they are.

 As you can see, AI can knowingly provide wrong information in order to satisfy your request.
-It can also make simple factual mistakes.
+It can also make simple factual mistakes in its response.
 If you ask it to write a children’s story, it can easily describe the “beautiful black fur” of a chicken.

 In summary, factual mistakes, bias, and misjudging the amount of detail you need in a prompt can all lead to bland and incorrect outputs.
 The good news is that by following a few simple strategies, you can be well on your way to getting better results.